-The State of Rhode Island has recently implemented changes which impact recycling procedures at Providence College, as the state now uses a “single-bin system.”
-That is, bottles and cans no longer need to be recycled separately from mixed paper.
-From now on, any recyclable bottle, can, or paper item may be placed in either of the two types of recycling receptacles on campus (those labeled “Bottles and Cans” or “Paper Only”), regardless of the current label.
+The Rhode Island Resource Recovery Corporation (RIRRC) has implemented changes to its’ Material Recycling Facility in Johnston, which directly impacts recycling procedures at Providence College, as the state now uses a “single-bin system” From now on, any recyclable bottle, can, or paper item may be placed in any recycling receptacles on campus.
+(Please watch the “How To Recycle Right!” video on the right!)
 We appreciate your patience as we work to update our website and the labels on recycling receptacles, which will eventually read “Mixed Recyclables.”
 Thank you!

 How this is achieved:

 A successful program is achieved by ensuring that all buildings and outdoor areas on campus are equipped with the proper recycling receptacles.
 Old receptacles and containers are replaced with new ones on an as-needed basis.
-Recycling stations are currently located in the Accino elevator lobby, and across from Dunkin Donuts in Lower Slavin.
+Recycling stations are currently located in the Accinno elevator lobby, the Library lower level, and across from Dunkin Donuts in lower Slavin.
 Students, faculty and staff are kept up-to-date through our newsletter, The Campus Green, as well as occasional mass emails.
-The program also works on issues of reuse, waste reduction, energy and water conservation and awareness of various environmental issues.
-The program strives to make Providence College a model of a sustainable and environmentally responsible institution.
+Student “Eco-reps” educate students throughout the residence halls.
+The college Sustainability Committee also promotes recycling, along with issues of reuse, waste reduction, energy and water conservation and awareness of various environmental issues.